strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 The issue is that running commands from within a broker is not good practice.
 Running any of the Kafka `/bin` scripts from within the broker container will start another JVM (with all the same settings as the Kafka broker).
 This can cause disruption, including causing the container to run out of memory.
-So it is always better to avoid running the command from a broker pod.
+So it is always better to avoid running the commands from a broker pod.

 So now it's time to get our interactive pod up and running.
 You can use the following command: